spdx/spdx-3-model/serialization/json_ld/validation.md

 check-jsonschema -v --schemafile https://spdx.org/schema/3.0.0/spdx-json-schema.json <DOCUMENT>
 ```

-## Validating the semantic against the SHACL model
+## Validating the semantics against the SHACL model

 The SPDX 3 SHACL model is designed to validate that a document is semantically
 valid, that is that the way objects and properties are used actually conforms